How to Fix | Clonezilla Failed to Clone Bad Sectors

 Clone boot partition

-How to Fix Clonezilla Failed to Clone Bad Sectors?
+How to Fix Clonezilla Failed to Clone Bad Sectors

-Inside the Clonezilla, there is an option that can help you to ignore the bad sector and continue cloning.
+Inside Clonezilla, there is an option that can help you ignore the bad sector and continue cloning.
 If you have tried this method but failed, here we suggest you try an alternative of Clonezilla - EaseUS Disk Copy.

 Free Download

-For Windows 11/10/8/7
+Support Windows 11/10/8/7

 Step 1.
 Download, install and run EaseUS Disk Copy on your PC.

 Click "Disk Mode" and select the hard drive that you want to copy or clone.
+Also tick the "Sector by sector copy" option if your hard disk has bad sectors.
 Click "Next" to continue.

 select the hard drive that you want to clone